fossasia/open-event-server/README.md

 ```
 robot -v SERVER:localhost:5000 -v SUPERUSER_USERNAME:test@opev.net -v SUPERUSER_PASSWORD:test_password tests/robot
 ```
-* Once the tests are completed, a report and a log would be generated at `report.html` and `log.html` repectively in your root directory.
+* Once the tests are completed, a report and a log would be generated at `report.html` and `log.html` respectively in your root directory.

 ## Logging

 Certain information is being logged and stored in the database for future reference, resolving conflicts in case of hacks and for maintaining an overview of the system.
-Read more about [loggin here](/docs/LOGS.md).
+Read more about [logging here](/docs/LOGS.md).

 ## Contributions, Bug Reports, Feature Requests

 This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests submitting pull requests as well.
 Please report issues here https://github.com/fossasia/open-event-orga-server/issues

 ## Branch Policy